vinifmor/bauh/README.md

 will be generated at **~/.local/share/bauh/web/env**.
 - The isolated environment is created based on the settings defined in [environment.yml](https://github.com/vinifmor/bauh-files/blob/master/web/environment.yml)
  ( downloaded during runtime ).
 - Some applications require Javascript fixes to properly work.
-If it is a known fix, bauh will download the file from [fix](https://github.com/vinifmor/bauh-files/tree/master/web/fix) and attach it to the generated app.
+If there is a known fix, bauh will download the file from [fix](https://github.com/vinifmor/bauh-files/tree/master/web/fix) and attach it to the generated app.
 - The installed applications are located at **~/.local/share/bauh/installed**.
 - A desktop entry / shortcut will be generated for the installed applications at **~/.local/share/application**